 - 1. Follow the procedures in Before You Begin. - 2.
-Ground yourself by touching one of the metal connectors on the back of the computer. - NOTE: If you leave the area, ground yourself again when you return to the computer. - 3.
-If a card is not already installed, go to step 4.
+Ground yourself by touching one of the metal connectors on the back of the computer.

+NOTE: If you leave the area, ground yourself again when you return to the computer.

+- 3. If a card is not already installed, go to $\underline{step 4}$ .
 If you are replacing a card, remove the existing card: - a.
-Turn the computer upside-down and remove the memory/Mini-Card module cover. - b.
-Disconnect the antenna cables from the card. - MOTE: Depending on the type of WLAN-Card you have, either two or three of the three antenna cables may be in use.
+Disconnect the antenna cables from the card. - MOTE: Depending on the type of Mini-Card you have, either two or three of the three antenna cables may be in use.